MicrosoftLearning/DP100/labdocs/Lab01B.md

 1. In a new browser tab, navigate to [https://online.visualstudio.com](https://online.visualstudio.com), and click **Get Started**.
 2. Sign into Visual Studio Online using the same Microsoft credentials you used to sign into Azure.
-3. Click **Create environment**.
+3. Click **Create Codespace**.
 If you don't already have a Visual Studio Online plan, create one.
 This is used to track resource utlization by your Visual Studio Online environments.
 Then create an environment with the following settings:
     - **Environment Name**: *A unique name of your choice*
     - **Git Repository**: MicrosoftLearning/DP100
     - **Instance Type**: Standard (Linux)